papomail/Daily_QA_UCLH/README.md

 ## Dependencies

-This software should run on macOS, Linux and Windows typically without requiring any other software.
-However, if you use dcm2niix to create gz-compressed images it will be faster if you have [pigz](https://github.com/madler/pigz) installed.
-You can get a version of both dcm2niix and pigz compiled for your operating system by downloading [MRIcroGL](https://www.nitrc.org/projects/mricrogl/).
+This software requires to have [dcm2niix](https://github.com/rordenlab/dcm2niix)(v1.0.20200331) installed.

 ## Image Conversion and Compression